simon-johansson/.dotfiles/README.md

 # .dotfiles

 > My dotfile setup on OSX.
-Probably not be terribly interasting for anyone besides myself.
+Probably not terribly interesting for anyone besides myself.

 ## On a new machine